Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Predicate Transfer

 \textbf{Supporting More Operators in Predicate Transfer Graph.} We first extend predicate transfer to support outer joins.
 In particular, a left outer join operation can be incorporated into the predicate transfer graph by allowing predicate transfer in only one direction, i.e., from the left table to the right table; but the other transfer direction is blocked.
 Therefore, such a transfer can happen in either forward pass or backward pass, but not in both passes.
 A right outer join can be supported in a similar way.
 A full outer join, however, cannot be incorporated into the predicate transfer graph.

-Considering more general opeartors, we note that an operator will block predicate transfer if it does not preserve the join key during the computation (e.g., perform aggregations on the join key).
+Considering more general operators, we note that an operator will block predicate transfer if it does not preserve the join key during the computation (e.g., perform scalar aggregations on the join key).
 In particular, we identify the following operators that can also be incorporated into the predicate transfer graph.

-\begin{itemize} \item Operators including filters between intermediate join tables, column projection, sorting, and top-K do not block predicate transfer. \item Grouped aggregation does not block predicate transfer when the join key is a subset of the group key. \item Scalar user-defined functions does not block the transfer to the downstream join, but may block the transfer to the upstream join if the function is not invertible. \end{itemize}
+\begin{itemize} \item Operators including filters between intermediate join tables, column projection, sorting, and top-K do not block predicate transfer. \item Grouped aggregation does not block predicate transfer when the join key is a subset of the group key. \item Scalar user-defined functions do not block the transfer to the downstream join, but may block the transfer to the upstream join if the function is not invertible. \end{itemize}

 \textbf{Beyond a Single Predicate Transfer Graph.} Some queries may contain operators that cannot be incorporated into a predicate transfer graph.
 Example operators include but are not limited to full outer joins, scalar aggregations, and group-by aggregations where the join key is being aggregated.
 When such a scenario is encountered, we can apply predicate transfer only on a subset or several subsets of the query execution plan, and use conventional methods to execute the rest of the query.
 For example, this means a query can be partially executed first, leading to a subquery plan that can be represented as a predicate transfer graph in order to apply predicate transfer.
 After the predicate transfer phase and the join phase, the rest of the query can continue execution.
 It is also possible that predicate transfer can be applied multiple times to different parts of the query plan---the predicate transfer phase and regular query execution can alternate.